 Yes & no. Chime isn't a General Purpose Reloadable Card like Green Dot, NetSpend, Serve Card, Blue Bird, RushCard etc. The cards that we just mentioned are reloadable prepaid cards.
 Chime is actually a digital bank, and the Chime card is actually a bank debit card that offers overdraft.
 It is however, reloadable and cardholders can add money to their Chime debit card from the cash register of stores like CVS, Rite Aid, 7-Eleven, Walgreens and more.

-Chime debit cardholders can make a deposit or reload their cards at CVS, Walgreens, Rite Aid, 7-Eleven and other participating retailers.
+Chime debit cardholders can make a deposit or reload their cards at CVS, Walgreens, Rite Aid, 7-Eleven, and other participating retailers.
 Chime bank has partnered with Green Dot Reload @ The Register service to allow cardholders to add funds to their cards at the cash register.
-This is a game changer.
-One of the drawbacks many young people have (including myself) with debit cards is going to the bank to add money to their card.
-Although Chime is a mobile bank with no local branch, its a first for a bank account to allow members to make deposits this way.
+This is a game changer because one of the drawbacks that many young people have (including myself) with debit cards is the process of going to the bank to add money to their card.
+Although Chime is a mobile bank with no local branch, it's a first for a bank account to allow members to make deposits this way.